-Drills are handy tools that benefit everyone from a DIYer to professional craftspeople.
+Drills are handy tools that benefit everyone from DIYers to professional craftspeople.
 However, to ensure that you do not destroy the material you are attempting to drill into, it is imperative that you use the correct drill bit.

 The following is a comprehensive list of the most common drill bits and their uses.
 Read on to find the most appropriate drill bit for your project.

 There are numerous types of drill bits.
 To help you understand them better, we shall first discuss the construction of different bits:

 You can also classify drill bits according to the coating they have.
 They include:

 - Black Oxide: Helps the bit to retain lubricants to prevent the onset of rust.

 - TiN Coated: TiN refers to titanium nitrate, which slows the progression of wear on bits that drill hard metals